drepetto/chiplotle/chiplotle/documentation/chapters/faq/index.rst

 I installed chiplotle in Windowz 98.
 Unfortunately running ``chiplotle`` from the ``cmd`` shell does not work.
 Windowz  isn't recognizing the ``chiplotle`` command.

 **A:**
+Windows is not very friendly with Chiplotle!
+You will have to add Python (if not done so already) and the Chiplotle script files to your path.
+These are usually installed under ``C:\Python26`` and ``C:\Python26\Scripts``.

 Windows has a built-in dialog for changing environment variables (following guide applies to XP classical view): Right-click the icon for your machine (usually located on your Desktop and called “My Computer”) and